secureblue/secureblue/POSTINSTALL-README.md

 ```
 ujust set-kargs-hardening
 ```
-When you run the script, a set of hardening boot parameters will be applied, after that it will then ask you would like to apply additional boot parameters.
+When you run the command, a set of hardening boot parameters will be applied, after that it will then ask you would like to apply additional boot parameters.
 (These kargs are *also* documented in the [link above](files/system/usr/share/ublue-os/just/70-secureblue.just.readme.md#additional-unstable-kargs))

 ### Unstable kargs
 If you answer `Y` when prompted, additional unstable kargs will be applied, which can cause issues on some hardware, but stable on other hardware.